 - Consistency Across Regions: Mismatched tone or pricing between markets confuses assistants.

-The Power of Daily AI Visibility Snapshots
+The Power of Daily AI Visibility Snapshots, The Trends Desk

 - Detect regional divergence.
 Track when assistants change descriptions across languages or markets.